masak/strangelyconsistent-blog-posts/july-4-moving-around-i-compass-directions.markdown

 `Adventure::Engine`.
 The idea is that this is how you "configure" an adventure game; in the `BUILD` method.
 We'll see how that works out in practice.

+(Actually the biggest point of cheating I introduced today was this line in the above commit:

+    has $!player_location = 'clearing';

+The problem with it is that it is in `Adventure::Engine`, which is the wrong context for that initialization to be in.
+(Not all adventure games start in a clearing.)
+I'll fix that in the next few days.)

 And then we need to do one more thing to make `walk` work in the actual game.
 We need to [implement verb
 binding](https://github.com/masak/crypt/commit/457e63f913a539b3f7e991c2736627fbe180e859).